sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/postgres.md

 If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized`, the destination tables will be dropped and replaced by the staging tables.

 ## Data loading
-`dlt` will load data using large INSERT VALUES statements by default.
+`data_load_tool` will load data using large INSERT VALUES statements by default.
 Loading is multithreaded (20 threads by default).

 ### Data types
-`postgres` supports various timestamp types, which can be configured using the column flags `timezone` and `precision` in the `dlt.resource` decorator or the `pipeline.run` method.
+`postgres` supports various timestamp types, which can be configured using the column flags `timezone` and `precision` in the `data_load_tool.resource` decorator or the `pipeline.run` method.

 - **Precision**: allows you to specify the number of decimal places for fractional seconds, ranging from 0 to 6.
 It can be used in combination with the `timezone` flag.
 - **Timezone**: